Mola-TT/postgreSQL_server/scripts/README.md

 This script enables accessing databases through URLs like `dbname.yourdomain.com` with automatic routing to the correct database.

+### fix_pgbouncer_ssl.sh

+A utility script that enables SSL support in PgBouncer for existing installations, fixing the "The server does not support SSL" error when connecting to PgBouncer externally.

+**Key features:**
+- Enables SSL support in PgBouncer configuration
+- Creates self-signed SSL certificates if they don't exist
+- Sets proper permissions for SSL certificates
+- Updates PgBouncer configuration to use SSL
+- Backs up existing configuration before making changes
+- Restarts PgBouncer service to apply changes
+- Provides detailed logging of the process
+- Works with both new and existing installations

+This script is useful when you need to connect to PgBouncer externally with an SSL-enabled client and encounter the "The server does not support SSL" error.

 ### install_monitoring.sh

 A comprehensive monitoring infrastructure setup script that installs and configures Prometheus, Grafana, and related exporters.